ranafi/CYCLOPS-2.0/README.md

 'CYCLOPS_2_0_Template.jl' calls the necessary functions from 'CYCLOPS.jl' to order an expression file, given a list of seed genes and hyperparameters.
 The 'CYCLOPS_2_0_Template.jl' script is copied and pasted into a terminal running Julia 1.6.

-***To start using code, skip to '6.
-Packages.'***
+***For a quick start guide, skip to the 'Packages' section.***

 # Contents
 1. Data Pre-Processing
 2. Covariate Processing
 3. CYCLOPS Architecture
 4. Phase & Magnitude
 5. Model Optimization
+6. Assessing Transcript Rhythmicity
-6. Packages
+7. Packages
-7. Hyperparameters
+8. Hyperparameters
-8. Expression Data File
+9. Expression Data File
-9. Seed Genes
+10. Seed Genes
-10. Covariates
+11. Covariates
-11. Sample Collection Times
+12. Sample Collection Times
-12. CYCLOPS.Fit
+13. CYCLOPS.Fit
-13. CYCLOPS.Align
+14. CYCLOPS.Align
-14. Contact
+15. Contact

 # 1. Data Pre-Processing
 Pre-processing methods are performed as described by Anafi et al. 2017$`^{[6 (1)]}`$.